luyadev/luya.io/docs/guide/concepts/hooks.md

 }
 ```

-If `luya\Hook::on()` is called multiple times in a request cycle the output will concated and sorted by execution time.
+If <class name="luya\Hook" method="on" /> is called multiple times in a request cycle the output will concated and sorted by execution time.

 ## Using array output